-The Sing Dynasty is Dartmouth College's premier pop and folk a cappella group.
+The Dartmouth Sings is Dartmouth College's premier pop and alternative a cappella group.

-Affectionately called the Sings, the members of the Dartmouth Sing Dynasty perform all of their own arrangements and choreography.
-The Sings have an eclectic repertoire compiled from a variety of musical genres including contemporary pop, folk, R&B, musical theatre, alternative, and Dartmouth traditionals, among others.
+The members of the Sings perform all of their own arrangements and choreography, with an eclectic repertoire spanning the genres of contemporary pop, folk, R&B, musical theatre, alternative, and Dartmouth traditionals, among others.
 The group tours the nation annually, and has performed at various venues in cities such as Los Angeles, San Francisco, Honolulu, New York, Chicago, and Boston.

-The group's first album, entitled "Ask Me About My Flannel", was released in spring 2013, with a second, entitled "Live Free or Dynasty", due to be released in fall 2016.
+The group's first album, entitled "Ask Me About My Flannel", was released in spring 2013, with a second, entitled "Convocation", due to be released in early 2018.

 Each fall, offers of membership are extended to selected students following a competitive audition process.

 The Sings smile in delight with Conan O'Brien backstage after he asks for a live performance!
 This surprise show marked a terrific end to a memorable tour with venues such as the Staples Center, the L.A.
 Children's Hospital, and the U.S.S.
 Iowa.